 Here are just a few more things you’ll master with this project…

 Custom icons, alignment, pro design tips, re-touching tips and more.

 In this UX graphic project, the learning continues!

 Starting off with a large Hero image as the backdrop of the initial layout.

 This image alone will elevate this company’s existing brand and will distinguish it as a leader in its area.

 As great as the image is it could be better.

-You’ll make it better by learning how to remove 2 cars from the foreground… learn how to retouch like a pro.
+You’ll make it better by learning how to remove 2 cars from the foreground.
+The tool to do this will be revealed in this project.
+Once you’re done with this section you will know how to retouch (plus, photo editing) like a pro.

-The next part of this web design involves creating a great (UX) user experience by giving visitors exactly what they are looking for.
+The next part of involves creating a great (UX) user experience by giving visitors exactly what they are looking for.